Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Culture

 The culture surrounding menstruation in Kenya also contributes to inadequate MHM because the perceptions and stigmas common in Kenya do not support open conversation regarding the topic.
 Although perceptions of menstruation vary from country to country, global studies suggest that, in less-developed countries, menstruation is often viewed as contaminating and debilitating.27 These perceptions can be especially prominent in public schools where girls are at higher risk of being ostracised for being on their period.
-According to a 2013 study of 120 Kenyan girls, many reported “seeking permission from a teacher to bathe or to go home, hiding until a friend could help them, or leaving school without permission”28 when they bled at school.
-In short, some primary and secondary schools in Kenya may not be facilitating an environment of support and acceptance girls need to feel comfortable in school when on their period.
+According to a 2013 study of 120 Kenyan girls, many reported “seeking permission from a teacher to bathe or to go home, hiding until a friend could help them, or leaving school without permission” when they bled at school.28 In short, some primary and secondary schools in Kenya may not be facilitating the environment of support and acceptance that girls need to feel comfortable in school when on their period.

 Family settings also often exhibit a lack of communication and support surrounding menstruation.
 In Kenya, menstruation is rarely discussed in families,29 and many girls reported feeling like they could not openly discuss menstruation at home because “it is too private to even share with their mother.”30 The prevalence of this view surrounding menstruation was shown by a 2015 Kenyan national survey, which found that less than 50% of parents discuss sex-related topics with their children, including menstruation.31 These findings suggest that there is a lack of discussion surrounding menstruation which limits girls’ understanding and comfort surrounding periods, even in private settings.